INDUSTRIAL SAFETY DOCUMENTS

 Standard Operating Procedures (SOP) Binder

-Stand operating procedures is a set of step-by-step instructions compiled by an organization to help workers carry out complex routine operations.
-SOPs aim to achieve efficiency, and quality and uniformity of performance.
+Stand operating procedures are a set of step-by-step instructions compiled by an organization to help workers carry out complex routine operations.
+SOPs aim to achieve efficiency and quality and uniformity of performance.
 SOPs should also aim to reduce miscommunication on how things are done and result in fewer compliance issues.